sorbet/sorbet/docs/internals.md

 - pronounced 'lohk' not 'lock'
 - fast / bit hacks
 - philosophy around useful error messages
+- there is a canonical loc, because symbols can have multiple locs, and most code only wants to have to care about the "best" loc.

 ### `beginError` and strictness levels